lrq3000/csg_mri_pipelines/preprocessing/smri/README.txt

 Structural MRI voxel-based morphometry with DARTEL analysis pipeline using VBM8 and SPM8 or CAT12 and SPM12.
 The entry script is vbm_script_preproc_csg.m (requires MATLAB).
+Note that CAT12 must be installed inside spm/toolbox/cat12, it cannot be placed outside (else you will get weird errors).

 You also needs Python 3 with PILLOW if you want to automatically generate result images.
 For deployment, it's possible to use `pyinstaller vbm_gen_final_image.py` to compile a binary, then a Python install won't be necessary anymore to run this whole pipeline (binaries can be compiled on Windows, Linux and Mac - use Miniconda to produce a minimally sized binary).
 For Windows, the compiled binary is already provided.
 This pipeline is also interesting to see how it is possible to fully automate graphical results generation in SPM.